 - have a reasonable chance of being ready for employment or an apprenticeship within six months of the Traineeship.

 Although Traineeships are built around several of the same principles as apprenticeships, Traineeships are not jobs so the work experience element will be unpaid.
+However, employers can decide to pay the trainee and how much.

-How do I use Gateway Qualifications qualifications in a Traineeship programme?
+How do Gateway Qualifications support Traineeship programmes?

 Gateway Qualifications will work with you so you can support your learners to help them boost their skills, confidence and ultimately find sustained employment, all through the delivery of high-quality training.